 It seems like every day, new concerns are being raised.
 But how do you know what is true and what isn’t?
 Let’s explore some of the common myths that have been around since dog food was first invented.
 One such myth has to do with tomatoes.
-If your pup enjoys a slice of tomato on top of their kibble, is he getting enough Vitamin A?
+Is he getting enough Vitamin A if your pup enjoys a slice of tomato on top of their kibble?
 Will they suffer an adverse reaction as a result?

 Let’s find out!

 A Tomato a Day Keeps the Vet Away?

 According to pet nutritionists, there is nothing wrong with giving your dog tomatoes-in fact, they are often included in some very high-quality foods because of their antioxidant content.
 Tomatoes contain less Vitamin A than an average-sized carrot, five times the amount of Vitamin A than a tomato.
 Also, the amount of Vitamin A it would take to be harmful to your pet could only come from 1/2 cup of carrots or tomatoes-it’s that small!

 The one thing you should never do is give your dog unripe (green) tomatoes because they contain toxins called glycoalkaloids.
 If enough of these are ingested, they can cause your dog to become sick with diarrhoea or vomiting.

 So go ahead and slice up some tomatoes.
 You only have to look out for how many you give them; too much fruit can lead to diarrhoea!